microsoft/Windows-Machine-Learning/Samples/WinMLSamplesGallery/WinMLSamplesGallery/Samples/Batching/README.md

 - **Note**: To use batched inputs, the model must have a value of -1 or a variable name in the input batch dimension.
 Additionally, the DATA_BATCH Denotation must be added on the batch dimension.
 To edit your model you can use tools like [WinML Dashboard](https://github.com/Microsoft/Windows-Machine-Learning/tree/master/Tools/WinMLDashboard).

 ## Feedback
-Please file an issue [here](https://github.com/microsoft/Windows-Machine-Learning/issues/new) if you encounter any issues with the WinML Samples Gallery or wish to request a new sample.
+Please file an issue [here](https://github.com/microsoft/Windows-Machine-Learning/issues/new) if you encounter any issues with the Windows ML Samples Gallery or wish to request a new sample.

 ## External Links